Free 30-Day Returns + Lifetime Guarantee

 Jewelry shopping can be intimidating.
 That’s why we started Ask Holden, our blog where we answer your FAQs, break down scary industry lingo, and guide you in finding the perfect piece of jewelry.

-While shopping for gold jewelry, you may have heard the terms “plated” or “vermeil” while conducting your research.
-Holden rings are made exclusively from solid gold, but we think it’s important to understand the difference so you know why we chose to work only with solid gold.
+While shopping for gold jewelry, you may have heard the terms “plated” or “vermeil."
+Our gold jewelry is made exclusively from solid gold, but it’s important to understand the differences between these types of jewelry so you can make the best choice for you.

 Gold Plated

 A gold plated piece may look the same as solid gold initially, but with time, it will wear and tarnish.
-Since the base metal is inexpensive, this choice can not only look worse with time but can also irritate your skin.
+Since the base metal is inexpensive, this choice can not only look worse with time, but can also irritate your skin.

 Gold Vermeil

-Gold vermeil jewelry (pronounced ver-may) is similar in composition to gold plated (a base metal is dipped in a thin layer of gold), but the metal underneath the layer of gold is always sterling silver.
+Gold vermeil (pronounced ver-may) is similar in composition to gold plated (a base metal is dipped in a thin layer of gold), but the metal underneath the layer of gold is always sterling silver.
 This means that your ring is made up of entirely precious metals and will be less likely to irritate your finger as the ring wears.
-Over time, gold vermeil will still wear down to expose the sterling silver underneath.
+Over time, gold vermeil will still wear to expose the sterling silver underneath.

 Gold Filled

 A gold filled piece of jewelry will be more expensive and durable than its plated counterparts, but it’s still less expensive than solid gold.
-Gold filling is a technique that is relatively out of fashion, as it’s time consuming and not significantly higher quality than gold plating.
+Gold filling is a technique that's relatively out of fashion, as it’s time consuming and not significantly higher quality than gold plating.
 With time, a gold filled piece of jewelry may still wear down and expose the base metal underneath.

 Solid Gold

-It’s important to note that solid gold jewelry doesn’t mean the jewelry is made of pure gold - gold is a soft material, so jewelry that is 24k gold is too soft to stand up to daily wear and tear.
-The most standard choice for a wedding ring is 14k solid gold.
-14k gold is made up of 14 parts gold and 10 parts alloy metals - other metals such as copper, silver, and zinc, that help increase the sturdiness of the piece of jewelry.
+The most common choice for a wedding ring is 14k solid gold.
+14k gold is made up of 14 parts gold and 10 parts alloy metals (such as copper, silver, and zinc), which help increase the sturdiness of the piece of jewelry.

 Takeaways

-Here at Holden, our solid gold and platinum rings are designed to last for a lifetime.
+Here at Holden, our solid gold and platinum rings are designed to last a lifetime.
 If your ring size changes and you need your ring adjusted, we’re able to resize most of our rings free of charge (plus free shipping, of course!).

 Questions?
-Give us a shout at help@hiholden.com or a ring (pun intended) at 917.719.3634.
+Give us a shout at help@hiholden.com or a ring (pun intended) at 646.722.6817.